Tracardi/argocd/tracardi-track/twingate/README.md

 FOr this to work twingate is required.

-here is how to isntall it on linux:
+here is how to install it:
+1. Add Connector
+2. CLick on connector and find you preferred way of installation

+Then Add resources.
+On The forwarder node do:

+twingate resoures - list resources twingate auth reasource-name